-By LUPE AGRADO and ERNIE GOTTA
+By LUPE AGRADO and CJ LAPOINTE

 Thousands of Colombians took to the streets on Nov.
 21 in a nationwide general strike.
 While the mobilization centered on a fight against austerity including opposition to President Duque’s proposal to eliminate pensions, there was also a spirit of international solidarity, with flags and signs connecting their fight with struggles in Chile and Bolivia.

 Prior to the mobilizations, tensions grew as Colombians reeled from the murder of eight children following a military bombing in the Caquetá region.
 However the resignation of Defense Minister Guillermo Botero was not enough for workers and students, who now call for the resignation of President Duque.

 Days before the strike there was a frenzy of internet posts and memes from right-wingers in Colombia warning of the dangerous “terrorists” who are now “destroying” Chile.
 Included among the “terrorists” were “Cubanos, Chavistas, and Communists.”Vice President Marta Lucia Ramirez indulged those fears by claiming many protesters are “calling for violence.”
 In the early hours of the protests, videos surfaced showing Afro-Colombian youth vandalizing small shops.
 These videos seemed to confirm the worst fears of the Colombian middle-class and elite.

 The videos circulating of Afro-Colombian youth looting are a reminder of the deep racial divisions still embedded in capitalist society.
 The attempt to dehumanize and blame violence on an oppressed minority in Colombia is reminiscent of how African Americans in the U.S. are violently portrayed by the media during coverage of urban uprisings.
 In both cases the ruling elite are trying to drive a wedge in the working class to divide workers along racial lines.